gjanesch/data-and-the-world/content/posts/Post015 - Correlation vs Prediction Error in LSTM Stock Models/index.md

 ![Image description.]({{< resource url="scaled_boxplot.png" >}})

-A p-value of around 0.51 is much larger than any typical significance level, so it looks like there's no statistically discernable differences between the above groups, despite the boxplot suggesting otherwise.
+A p-value of around 0.51 is much larger than any typical significance level, so it looks like there's no statistically discernible differences between the above groups, despite the boxplot suggesting otherwise.

 But this is all on the scaled data.
 What if it's unscaled?